jbrd/prefabricated-cmake/README.md

   * Strict C/C++ compilation by default
   * Clang compilation by default (on both Linux and Windows)
   * Convenience compiler definitions (PROJECT_VERSION, PUBLIC_API for public symbols)
+  * Automatic source groups to ensure that IDEs like Visual Studio have a project / filter structure that matches the file system
 * Entire cross-platform toolchain (Windows and Linux currently)
 * Prefabricated [Clang-Format](https://webkit.org/code-style-guidelines/) Support
   * A build target for automatically formatting source code with Clang-Format